Grants Pass High School: Extracurricular activities

 Grants Pass High School offers many extracurricular clubs and programs, including Academic Masters, Brain Bowl, Choir, Leadership, Marching Band and Color Guard, Math Team, Music Honor Society, Mock Trial, National Honor Society, Orchestra, Skills USA, State of Jefferson Scavenger Hunt, and Theatre.

-The school's Mock Trial team, under the direction of Jennifer Tyrell for several years, and then Dianne Mackin in 2020, qualified for and competed in the state Mock Trial competition at the Portland Mark O. Hatfield courthouse.
-In 2020, along with the team placing first, one of the team members, Adam Gross, was awarded the first ever ranked attorney award at regionals for highest scoring participant.
+The school's Mock Trial team qualified for and competed in the state Mock Trial competition at the Portland Mark O. Hatfield courthouse.
+In 2020, along with the team placing first, one of the team members was awarded the first ever ranked attorney award at regionals for highest scoring participant.

+The school's Brain Bowl team has held the title of Division A champions for two consecutive years.

+The school also offers a wide variety of clubs, including Anime Club, Dungeons & Dragons Club, Environmental Action Club, Future Business Leaders of America, International Club, History Club, Future Health Professionals, Interact Club, Key Club, Minority Education Challenge Adversity, Mock Trial, Native American Student Union, Origami Club, Robotics Engineering Club, Southern Oregon Pride, Speech and Debate, Yearbook Club, Young Life Club, and Z Club.

+Marching Band

-The school's marching band, under the direction of Jason Garcia, was named the 2010 NWAPA circuit champions for their production "Traffic".
+The school's marching band was named the 2010 NWAPA circuit champions for their production "Traffic".
 The Marching Band and Auxiliary performed in the 2010 Macy's Thanksgiving Day Parade by invitation on November 25, 2010.
 In 2018, they were named the NWAPA circuit champions with their production "One Step Closer."
-The Marching Band and Auxiliary were invited to perform in the 2018 Macy's Thanksgiving Day Parade.
-In 2019, the team won their second consecutive circuit title with their production "Over Under."
-As of 2020, the band's current director is Lewis Norfleet.
+The Marching Band and Guard were invited to perform in the 2018 Macy's Thanksgiving Day Parade.
+The band would go on to win the NWAPA circuit championship in 2019 with their show "Over Under", in 2021 with "World of Our Creation", in 2022 with "Valkyrie", in 2023 with "Luminous", and most recently, on November 2, 2024 the band won the circuit with their performance titled "Wild Style".
+Making 6 Straight Circuit Championships, tying the record set by West Salem High School West Salem High School from 2011-2017.
+The Band is currently under the direction of Lewis Norfleet.

-The school's Brain Bowl team has held the title of Division A champions for two consecutive years.

-The school also offers a wide variety of clubs, including Anime Club, Dungeons & Dragons Club, Environmental Action Club, Future Business Leaders of America, German Club, History Club, Future Health Professionals, Interact Club, Key Club, Minority Education Challenge Adversity, Mock Trial, Native American Student Union, Origami Club, Robotics Engineering Club, Southern Oregon Pride, Speech and Debate, Yearbook Club, Young Life Club, and Z Club.

 Walkout controversy

-On November 16, 2021, a student-lead walkout in support of the LGBTQ+ community occurred.
-The walkout was organized in response to the controversial decision by the school district to reinstate Rachel Damiano and Katie Medart, two middle school educators who had previously been terminated for violating district policy.
-Damiano and Medart had founded the online movement "I Resolve", which advocated for a more restrictive approach to gender identity at schools.
-The student protest soon attracted counter-protesters with religious affiliations, leading to a heated clash between the two groups.
-The Grants Pass Police Deparment made three arrests at the event, including a 15-year-old student who was ticketed for allegedly spitting in a counterprotestors face, and a 14-year-old student who was alleged to have assaulted the same man with a broomstick.
-The protest and subsequent arrests gained significant media coverage.
+On November 16, 2021, a student-lead walkout against the decision by the school district to reinstate Rachel Damiano and Katie Medart occurred.
+Damiano and Medart were middle school educators who had been placed on paid leave and later terminated for violating district policy by founding an online movement advocating for a more restrictive approach to gender identity at schools.
+The student protest soon attracted counter-protesters, leading to a heated clash between the two groups.
+The Grants Pass Police Department made three arrests at the event, including a 15-year-old student who was ticketed for allegedly spitting in a counterprotestors face, and a 14-year-old student who was alleged to have assaulted the same man with a broomstick.